 14. Some Orange Tabbies Are Famous

-If you look back on some films over the years, you’ll find some pretty recognizable orange tabby cats.
+If you’ve watched several films over the years, you’ve probably seen several recognizable orange tabby cats.

 All of these cats were famous—and what else do they have in common?
-All boys!
+They’re all boys!

 15. Orange Tabbies Can Have Three Eye Colors